wizardmanannan/CX16Agi/README.md

-# CX16Agi
+# CX16Agi Interation 2

+Major Changes Since Iteration 2:
+-File Loading Cache Implemented Significantly Improving Speed
+- Core of interpreter has been rewritten in 6502 assembly improving speed
+- Size of executable has been reduced by shifing more code into banked RAM.

 **Note This Project Is Under Construction And Is Not Ready For General Use**

-**Currently this program is very slow and requires Warp Mode.
-Significant optimisation will be required**
+**Currently this program is too slow.
+Optimisation will be required, but it is many times faster than iteration 1**

 **Only AGI 1 & 2 games are currently supported**